mhansen/graphviz-docs/content/en/docs/attrs/samehead.md

 types:
 - string
 used_by: E
+description: Edges with the same head and the same `samehead` value are aimed at the same point on the head
 ---
-Edges with the same head and the same `samehead` value are aimed at the same point on the head.

 This has no effect on loops.